hrkfdn/ncspot/README.md

 using [Überzug](https://github.com/seebye/ueberzug).
 For more information on installation and terminal compatibility, consult that repository.

-To allow scaling the album art up beyond its resolution (640x640 for Spotify covers), use the config key `cover_max_scale`.
+To allow scaling up the album art beyond its native resolution (640x640 for Spotify covers), use the config key `cover_max_scale`.
 This is especially useful for HiDPI displays:

 ```toml
 cover_max_scale = 2